offthedial/site/src/pages/posts/weakest-link-tips.md

 #### The Appeal to Authority Fallacy
 It's true that you may not be as skilled as the 3-player-team.
 But don't let this stop you from having your own ideas, thoughts, and takes on what you should do.

-Feel free to experiment on your own, and tell your team your own ideas.
+Don't be afraid to experiment on your own, and tell your team your own ideas.

 ---